emacsmirror/bufferfile/README.md

   A list of functions executed after a file has been renamed.
   Each function receives the same three arguments as `bufferfile-before-rename-functions`.

-These hooks can be used to ensure that version control systems, metadata, or external dependencies are updated correctly when a file is renamed.

 #### Hooks for Deleting Files

 - **`bufferfile-before-delete-functions`**